Schools close as US East braces for ‘long, difficult storm’

 A commuter ferry on its way to Boston, where it was rainy and windy Monday morning, hit a wave and listed heavily, sending some passengers to the floor.
 No injuries were reported.

-The trouble began in the East on Sunday as the storm moved out of the Midwest.
+The trouble began in the East on Sunday as the storm moved out of the Midwest after days of pummeling parts of the U.S.

-State police had responded to more than 550 storm-related crashes across New York by 7 p.m.
-Icy roads caused crashes on Interstate 84 in Pennsylvania, and ice closed part of Interstate 81 near Binghamton, New York, for a time.

-Duluth, Minnesota, is cleaning up more than 21 inches of snow.
+Duluth, Minnesota, is still cleaning up more than 21 inches of snow that dropped over the weekend.
 Major highways reopened in Wyoming and Colorado after blizzard conditions and drifting snow blocked them.